-So far we have considered decompositions of S^3 obtained by iterating either Bing or Whitehead doubling.
-We can also mix the two in the sense that, in each stage, we can either use the Bing or the Whitehead double to pass to the next one.
+So far we have considered decompositions of $S^3$ obtained by iterating either Bing or Whitehead doubling.
+We can also mix the two in the sense that, in each stage, we can either use the Bing or the Whitehead double.
 Roughly, it turns out that, if we put in enough Bing, Bing always wins over Whitehead and the decomposition will be shrinkable.